Left Atrial Appendage Occluder Device (Watchman)

 - Can you take warfarin but need an alternative to long-term blood thinners for one of the reasons below?

-- You have a lifestyle, occupation, or condition that puts your at risk for serious bleeding
+- You have a lifestyle, occupation, or condition that puts you at risk for serious bleeding.

-- You're taking warfarin and having trouble with your treatment plan, and a different type of blood thinner isn't an option for you
+- You are taking warfarin and having trouble with your treatment plan and a different type of blood thinner isn't an option for you.

 Meet Our Providers